Image

 Our approach uses an ancient yet little-known material: geopolymer (ceramic) cement, an earth-based mineral binder.
 This material offers roughly 2x the compressive strength of Portland cement, 10x the lifespan, is waterproof and fireproof by default, and costs only slightly more than Portland.
 When combined with basalt roving reinforcement—a material 2x stronger and 3x lighter than steel, immune to corrosion, and comparable in cost —we can produce extraordinarily resilient thin-shell structures.
 Due to the superior performance of our materials, less is required, which keeps cost competitive.

-Why use Geopolymer Ceramic Cement (CC) vs Portland Cement (PC):
+Why Geopolymer Ceramic Cement (CC) vs Portland Cement (PC):

-1. CC can be made with seawater rather than fresh water, while PC cannot.
+• CC can be made with very little water and seawater rather than fresh water.
+PC can't.

-3. CC is about double the strength of PC, and just 10 - 20% more in cost.
+• CC is about 2X the strength of PC, and just 10 - 20% more in cost per pound.
+Less material is required due to it's superior strength.

-4. CC is waterproof by default, while PC is not.
+• CC is waterproof by default.
+PC is not.

-5. CC is fireproof, whereas PC explodes with significant heat.
+• CC is fireproof.
+PC explodes with significant heat.

-6. By combining on site rubble from devastated buildings with CC, the waste material is made back into high performance concrete, which is not possible with PC.
+• By combining on site rubble from devastated buildings with CC, the waste material is made back into high performance concrete.
+PC can't do this.

 How you can help - we need YOU.